nzoschke/gofaas/Readme.md

 What's remarkable is how little work is required to get all functionality for our app.
 We don't need a framework, Platform-as-a-Service, or even any 3rd party Software-as-a-Service.
 And yes, we don't need servers.
 By standing on the shoulders of Go and AWS, all the undifferentiated heavy lifting is handled.

-We just need an [AWS Serverless Application Model (SAM)](https://github.com/awslabs/serverless-application-model) [config file](template.yml), and we can focus entirely on writing our Go functions.
+We just need a good AWS [config file](template.yml), then we can focus entirely on writing our Go functions.

 ## Quick Start